stackvana/microcule/ReadMe.md

 ## Security

-Running untrusted microservice code in a safe way is a complex problem.
-The `microcule` module is only intended to isolate a small part of the entire untrusted source code execution chain.
+Running untrusted microservice code in a safe way is a complex problem. `microcule` is only intended to isolate a small part of the entire untrusted source code execution chain.

 **If you intend to use this module to run untrusted source code please consider the following:**